-The Father of our Country also enjoyed gambling on cockfighting, horse racing, and bingo.
+The Father of our Country also enjoyed cockfighting, horse racing, and bingo gambling.

 According to Total Poker, by David Spanier, his game of choice was a game called “post and pair,” a three-card bluffing game that had some affinities with poker, closer to 17th-century games such as “Commerce” and “Bragg.”
 He also enjoyed whist.

-Many people suggest that gambling skills helped him plan operations in the War of Independence.
+Many suggest that gambling skills helped him plan the War of Independence operations.
 He meticulously recorded his chancing exploits, noting the location, date, and amount of money spent.
 However, Washington’s success was mixed, gaining as often as losing.

-He took courageous but calculated risks, perhaps the first TAG (tight-aggressive) player ever to play the game.
+He took courageous but calculated risks and was perhaps the first TAG (tight-aggressive) player to play the game.
 After all, only that breed of a gambler at the time could hope to remain a gentleman.

 Related post – Casino Poker for the Beginner